makinacorpus/mapbox-gl-path/README.md

 getPathByCoordinates function return a object of type DirectionsThemeResponse with the coordinates between two points and waypoints, if necessary, to create phantomJunction lines between waypoints and points

 - useRightClickToHandleActionPanel - `boolean | undefined` determine if the user should use the left or right click to handle the action panel
+- themeSelectionType - `"select" | "radioList"` UI to choose the theme.
+Default value is `"radioList"`

 ### METHODS